dontpanicdao/dontpanicdao.github.io/README.md

  - Page 404
  - Modal to explain each page
  - Update security, some packages are obsolete
+ - Do "About" page with link to github

 ## Dev Tools for StarkNet